Diane Abbott: Abortion rights

-When it comes to the right to choose, women in Northern Ireland are second-class citizens.
-They are denied the NHS treatment and funding for abortion that is permitted to every other woman in the United Kingdom.

 It was reported that the Labour Government at the time (in particular Harriet Harman) asked MPs not to table these pro-abortion amendments (and at least until Third Reading) and then allegedly used parliamentary mechanisms in order to prevent a vote accordingly.
 Speaking in the debate in Parliament, Abbott criticised these "manoeuvres":

-I speak against the programme motion because—and I say this with no pleasure—it and the order of discussion appear to be a shabby manoeuvre by Ministers to stop the full debate of some very important matters.
-I appreciate that Ministers did not intend this to be a Bill about abortion.
-I am open to the argument that we should have another piece of legislation that would enable a full debate on most of the matters in relation to abortion that have been raised as amendments and new clauses to the Bill, but there is a special case for debating and voting on the particular new clause that I tabled to extend the 1967 Act to Northern Ireland.

 Saudi Arabia

 Abbott criticised David Cameron's government for its continued support for Saudi Arabian-led military intervention in Yemen.
 In March 2016, Abbott wrote: "over the past year alone, Britain has sold around £6bn worth of weapons to Saudi Arabia, whose campaign in Yemen is targeting civilians – 191 such attacks have collectively been reported by the UN, HRW and Amnesty."

 European Union

 Abbott voted against the Maastricht Treaty.

 Abbott campaigned and supported the Labour Party's official preference for the remain campaign in the 2016 United Kingdom European Union membership referendum.
 In December 2016, she told Andrew Marr that Labour policy was to respect the result of the referendum.

 In January 2017, Abbott stated that Labour could oppose the bill to trigger Article 50 if Labour's amendments were rejected.
 She abstained from voting on the second reading of the Brexit Bill, after becoming ill hours before the vote, and later voted in favour at the third and final reading.
-She said she did this out of party loyalty and respect for democracy In December 2017, Abbott did not support holding a second referendum, saying in 2018 that the UK would vote to leave again in a hypothetical poll.
-She supported the holding of one after the 2019 European Parliament elections.
+She said she did this out of party loyalty and respect for democracy.
+In December 2017, Abbott did not support holding a second referendum, saying in 2018 that the UK would vote to leave again in a hypothetical poll.
+She supported the holding of one following the 2019 European Parliament elections.
 She consistently voted against the withdrawal agreement.